To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Widespread coverage is the best solution.
 Check out the video below for more details about smoke detector placement in your home.

 Here at Safe Smart Living, your safety is our number one priority.
 We hope we’ve armed you with the information you need to know and choose the best smoke alarms for your home.
-To learn other ways you can protect your home, read our reviews of fire extinguishers, fire ladders, carbon dioxide detectors and home security systems.
+To learn other ways you can protect your home, read our reviews of fire extinguishers, fire ladders, carbon monoxide detectors and home security systems.

 What best or worse case scenarios have you encountered with home smoke alarms?